RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/0-portal-intro.md

 - Access your API keys, by clicking on your account and then Settings.

-TODO-Change me because there is the identity as clear text on the homepage
 <img alt="Getthing the API key from the Portal" src={useBaseUrl('img/portal-api-key.gif')} />